flothjl/langtools-mcp/README.md

 ### Python/Ruff (current language supported)

 - By default, Ruff is installed as a Python dependency and used from your environment.
-- You *do not* need to install Node, gopls, or other tools unless you want analysis for non-Python languages.
+- You _do not_ need to install Node, gopls, or other tools unless you want analysis for non-Python languages.

 ---

 ## Quickstart

-### Run the MCP server (daemon sidecar is automatic):
+### Run the MCP server (daemon sidecar is automatic)

 ```bash
 python -m langtools_mcp
 ```

 To process a single file:

 ```bash
 python -m langtools_mcp path/to/your_file.py
 ```

----

-## Language Tool Installation/Usage Notes

-- **Python (Ruff):**
-    - Will run automatically if installed as a Python dep (by pip/uv/uvx).
-    - _**Gatekeeper on macOS:**_
-      If you ever install Ruff manually as a native binary (not via pip), you may need to allow it in System Settings > Privacy & Security.
-This is generally NOT necessary for pip/uv installs.

-- **Go, Rust & Others:**
-    - Future tool support will guide you to install/download the right linters if not already present on PATH.
-    - Each tool’s onboarding will provide install guidance only as needed.

 ---